What quilting can you do if you can’t do Free Motion Stitching ?

 An extremely expensive tool unless you use it a lot.

 But what if you have a difficulties with moving the fabric in the right shapes.
+A BSR does not help with this.

 For example, I have shaky hands, so my free motion stipple quilting is not elegant !